Countly/countly-sdk-documentation/java/current.md

 Countly.init(targetFolder, config);</code></pre>
 <p>
-  By default in backend mode SDK store max 1000 requests, and on exceeding this limit SDK drop the oldest request from memory queue.
-To update the request queue max size call <code class="java">setRequestQueueMaxSize</code> on
+  If the Backend Mode is enabled the SDK stores up to a maximum of 1000 requests by default.
+Then when this limit is exceeded the SDK will drop the oldest request from the queue in the memory.
+To change this request queue limit, call
+  <code class="java">setRequestQueueMaxSize</code> on the
-  <code class="java">Config</code>object before SDK init.
+  <code class="java">Config</code>object before the SDK init.
 </p>
 <h3>Recording Data</h3>
 <p>
-  <span data-preserver-spaces="true">Users may have to provide device id and time in milliseconds every time recording any data.
-Device id is mandatory you can not set it null or empty while recording data.</span>
+  <span data-preserver-spaces="true">Users have to provide a device id, and optionally, the time in milliseconds every time they record any data.
+Device id is mandatory, so you can not set it null or not provide it while recording data.</span>
 </p>
 <p>
   <strong><span data-preserver-spaces="true">Note:</span></strong><span data-preserver-spaces="true">&nbsp;If the provided timestamp is null or less than 1, SDK updates its value to the current time in milliseconds.</span>